aws/aws-lc-rs/README.md

 “[Sanitizer](https://doc.rust-lang.org/beta/unstable-book/compiler-flags/sanitizer.html)”
 section of the Rust Unstable Book.

+* `bindgen`
+Enables generation and building of the `aws-lc-sys` dependency crate on platforms not provided with pre-generated bindings.

 ## *ring*-compatibility

 Although this library attempts to be fully compatible with *ring*, there are a few places where our behavior is